-Speaking 4 the Planet (S4P) is a public speaking, spoken word and visual arts competition.
+Speaking 4 the Planet (S4P) is a public speaking, spoken word, performance and visual arts competition.
 It provides opportunities for students to express their ideas for a better world.
-With the UN’s World Environment Day theme as a starting point, students prepare and deliver punchy, quirky, creative and pointed speeches, spoken word performances, impromptu dramas or artworks.
-They […]
+This will be the 5th year S4P has been held in Christchurch.
+With the UN’s World Environment Day theme as a starting point, students prepare and deliver punchy, quirky, […]

 Youth Engagement